Toolkit by Zoho Mail

 The NS Record or Name server record is used to delegate your domains or subdomain to a different name server.
 If you want the DNS for a domain to be resolved by a different name server, that can be mentioned here.

-SOA or State of Authority Record holds administrative information about zone transfers for any particular domain.
+SOA or Start of Authority Record holds administrative information about zone transfers for any particular domain.

 In case you want to view all the records that have been added for a domain in one view, Dig the records and go to the All tab.
 This will display all the DNS records that are associated with a particular domain.